- Have you had pain or discomfort for 3 or more days per month in last 3 months?

 - Soluble fibre in the diet acts as a gentle bulking laxative by pulling water towards it.
 This can both bulk the loose stool in diarrhoea and soften it if the tendency is to constipation.
 A bonus side-effect of increasing soluble fibre in the diet is that it also helps with reducing both raised blood sugar and cholesterol levels.

-- Apples and pears are good – they can be stewed with the skin on.
+- Apples and pears may be well toleratd – they can be stewed with the skin on.
 Add psyllium powder (a seed husk) to water or juice, or sprinkle it on food.
-If you find that these particular foods are NOT good, we recommend making an appointment to explore special dietary options or investigations.
+If you find that these particular foods, or other “FODMAP” foods aggravate your symptoms, may have SIBO, in which case we recommend a breath test to establish if this is likely.
+Alternatively, you can make an appointment to discuss your options.

 - Slippery elm (Ulmus fulva) bark powder is a nutritive herb that tones and soothes the irritated intestines and acts as a gentle bulking laxative.
 Add 2 teaspoons of slippery elm powder in a cup of hot rice milk or water, sweeten with a little honey if you like and add a dash of cinnamon.
 A pinch of clove powder has a mild pain-killing action.